 A new update is available, would you like to install it now?

 Anyone who uses software or devices such as mobile phones, laptops etc. will have more than likely seen this message pop up on a regular basis, and somehow it’s always at an inconvenient time!
-That 5pm deadline looming does not allow time to wait potentially hours for your device to update; Or you need your mobile to act as a SatNav for the long car journey you are about to embark on and can’t wait for an update to finish.
+That 5pm deadline looming does not allow time to wait potentially hours for your device to update.
+You need your mobile to act as a SatNav for the long car journey later on and can’t wait for an update to finish.
 And so all too often the question is met with the same response: ‘remind me later’.

 After all, how important can they really be?